petersonben50/Everglades/code/2019_analysis_assembly/hgcA/hgcA_processing_2019.md

 I then assigned a taxonomic group to each of the hgcA sequences, based on the phylogenetic tree that I had built: `results/2019_analysis_assembly/hgcA_tree_RAxML_midpointRooting.pdf`.
 That information was saved here: `hgcA_phylogenetic_clusters.xlsx`.

-**hgcA abundance analysis**

-I looked at the abundance of the hgcA sequences in different ways in the `abundance_hgcA.R` file.